kennycha/animating-tool-with-babylonjs/README.md

-# Sample App with Babylon for Texture-Test
+# Sample App with Babylon

 ## Description